 This Scorecard assists the MPA committee in evaluating progress in key areas.
-The information required for the Balanced Scorecard is requested from various offices and committees within the College.
+The information required for the Balanced Scorecard is requested from various offices and committees within the School.
 In addition, information on curricular assessment is requested from the curriculum and mile marker committees.
 All of this information is reviewed by the members of the MPA committee on an annual basis, following a general schedule developed according to the timing of the availability of the information.
 Recommendations from the MPA committee are communicated to the various responsible parties and subsequent actions are communicated back to the MPA committee.

 The Assessment committee evaluates the results of all AACP surveys (faculty, graduating students, preceptors, and alumni).
 Significant trends are reported to the entire faculty either in a faculty meeting or other form of communication.
 Specific areas of concern are forwarded to the appropriate office or committee to be addressed, in a process that follows that for internally generated information.
 Schools for peer comparisons are chosen based upon several factors, such as location, public vs. private, and size.

 This process allows the Associate Dean of Assessment and the MPA committee to analyze key trends and recommend action in a timely manner, so as to favorably impact our ultimate goal of producing qualified healthcare professionals.
 The key performance indicators in the areas of Program Quality, Internal Processes, and Skills and Tools are formative as they guide improvements in the short-term, while those in the area of Quality of Output are summative, as they reflect measures of our final performance.